JetBrains/teamcity-documentation/topics/using-https-to-access-teamcity-server.md

 ### Configuring client JVM for trusting server certificate

-__If your certificate is valid__ (i.e. it was issues and signed by a well-known Certificate Authority like Verisign), then the Java clients should work with HTTPS without any additional configuration.
+__If your certificate is valid__ (that is it was issues and signed by a well-known Certificate Authority like Verisign), then the Java clients should work with HTTPS without any additional configuration.
 To use Let's Encrypt\-issued certificates, make sure to upgrade the JVM used by the client to the latest.

 __If your certificate is not valid (is self\-signed):__